151st Rifle Division: Ordzhonikidze Operation

 As early as October 14 Kleist had directed III Panzer Corps to produce a plan to drive on Ordzhonikidze via Nalchik.
-Meanwhile Maslennikov was planning an offensive of his own, mainly under control of 9th Army.
+Meanwhile, Maslennikov was planning an offensive of his own, mainly under control of 9th Army.
 This was approved by the STAVKA late on October 25, 18 hours following the start of Kleist's own push.
 At this time the 37th Army was defending along the Baksan and Terek Rivers with six divisions, including the 151st, facing the Romanian 2nd Mountain Division and the 23rd and 13th Panzer Divisions plus the 370th Infantry.
 Overall, the Soviet forces facing III Panzer were superior in manpower but significantly outnumbered in tanks; 37th Army, its main target, had no tanks at all.

 The offensive began at dawn on October 25 with a powerful artillery and air preparation which, among other damage, struck Kozlov's headquarters at Dolinskoe, killing many staff officers, destroying the communications system, and forcing a move to the south.
-2nd Mountain struck the boundary between 392nd and 295th Rifle Divisions at 1000 hours, and soon penetrated to a depth of 8km.
-At about the same time the two panzer divisions attacked from bridgeheads on the west bank of the upper Terek and shattered the defenses of the 626th Rifle Regiment, plus two regiments of the 295th, and began a pursuit which gained 20km by day's end, with 13th Panzer reaching a point 15km east of Nalchik.
+2nd Mountain struck the boundary between 392nd and 295th Rifle Divisions at 1000 hours, and soon penetrated to a depth of 8 km.
+At about the same time the two panzer divisions attacked from bridgeheads on the west bank of the upper Terek and shattered the defenses of the 626th Rifle Regiment, plus two regiments of the 295th, and began a pursuit which gained 20 km by day's end, with 13th Panzer reaching a point 15 km east of Nalchik.
 Maslennikov misinterpreted this as simply an effort to eliminate 37th Army's salient west of the upper Terek instead of a much more ambitious effort to outflank Ordzhonikidze from the west.
 In order to prevent any further disaster, Transcaucasus Front dispatched a rifle brigade, a division, and a corps as reinforcements.
 The 151st had been pulled back into Front reserves by the start of November.

-III Panzer Corps maintained its rapid advance on October 27-28, which completed the rout of 37th Army.
+III Panzer Corps maintained its rapid advance on October 27–28, which completed the rout of 37th Army.
 Nalchik was taken on the latter date, while Leksen was seized by Battlegroup Crisolli.
-Altogether a 20km-wide gap had been driven through the 37th, and on October 29 1st Panzer Army ordered the 13th and 23rd Panzer to wheel east to cross the Urukh River en route to Ordzhonikidze.
+Altogether a 20 km-wide gap had been driven through the 37th, and on October 29 1st Panzer Army ordered the 13th and 23rd Panzer to wheel east to cross the Urukh River en route to Ordzhonikidze.
 This began at dawn on October 31 and broke through the left flank of 10th Rifle Corps.
-After bitter fighting through October 31-November 1 which destroyed as many as 32 German tanks the remnants of 10th Corps pulled back to new defenses 30km northeast of the city.
-The two panzer divisions continued to push on November 3-4, but forces of Transcaucasus Front continued to hold south of the Terek, and the German position was precarious.
+After bitter fighting through October 31-November 1 which destroyed as many as 32 German tanks the remnants of 10th Corps pulled back to new defenses 30 km northeast of the city.
+The two panzer divisions continued to push on November 3–4, but forces of Transcaucasus Front continued to hold south of the Terek, and the German position was precarious.
 The next day 13th Panzer was fully halted on the western outskirts, and counterattacks on November 6 led to most of it being encircled.
 The battles to free it would continue until after November 13, when the Northern Group went over to a general counteroffensive.